Pieris floribunda: Description

 Pieris floribunda is a bushy shrub growing to around 3 to 6 ft high with oval shiny, leathery leaves which are normally evergreen, but may shed in a harsh winter to brown and persist until spring.
 It has erect or erect with just slightly nodding panicles of white urn-shaped flowers that form in autumn as erect pink buds.
 The brown, dry fruit is a slightly angled globular capsule about 1/2 in long in autumn and persisting until late April.
 The gray-brown bark is shaggy and peeling when mature.

 Distribution

 Pieris floribunda is native to the eastern United States, primarily the southern Appalachian Mountains in the States of Tennessee, North and South Carolina, Georgia, Virginia and West Virginia.
 It thrives in areas of land disturbed by human activity.
 In common with other members of Pieris, it grows better on well drained soils.

 Cultivars

 There is a cultivar of a hybrid between the American and Japanese species called 'Brouwer's Beauty' that does adapt easily to cultivation and bears intermediate flower clusters that are erect and yet drooping also.

 The cultivar 'Forest Flame' is a large shrub to 4 m, with leaves which go from red to pink to green.
-It produces small urn-shaped cream-coloured flowers in spring.
+This compact, upright shrub is a cross between P. formosa ‘Wakehurst’ and P. japonica grows 12 ft tall and half as wide It produces small urn-shaped cream-coloured flowers in spring.
+It is not a cultivar of Pieris floribunda.
 It has won the Royal Horticultural Society's Award of Garden Merit.